isiahmeadows/mithril.js/core.md

 	- An error is thrown if any differences exist between the existing DOM tree the incoming vnode tree.
 	- If an error is thrown at any point, all successfully added removal hooks are called immediately before throwing the caught error.
 If any of these throw, their errors replace the initially caught error and are rethrown instead.
 	- This shares a lot of code with `render`, hence why they're in the same module.

+- For `abortable`:
+	- This only exists here instead of `mithril/component` because it relies on certain DOM checks, and I'd rather keep everything in core with explicit DOM dependencies constrained to `mithril/dom` for architectural reasons, including easier usage with Node.

+### Why allow attributes to be specified inline?

+It makes it much easier in several circumstances to just sprinkle in a little bit of Mithril onto a page, since you could just render some attributes.
+It also makes a few things like portals a little easier to come by.

+And from a code standpoint, it's not hard - it's as easy as just moving the internal entry point from a retained unkeyed fragment to a retained unkeyed element.

 ## Sugared components